 The Twisted Yarn by Phil

 Phil loves to blog about knitting and crocheting and to share stories of her family life.

-What We Love: Phil from the The Twisted Yarn writes really interesting posts about her knitting projects with family life stories interwoven.
-Phil has a wonderful sense of humor and her reviews of knitting tools are very helpful.
+I Love: Phil from the The Twisted Yarn writes really interesting posts about her knitting projects with family life stories interwoven.
+Phil has a wonderful sense of humor and her reviews of knitting tools are helpful.

 Little Cotton Rabbits by Julie Williams

 Julie created her blog about her life, living with an autistic son and knitting.
 She shares her finished items and patterns via posting or video tutorials and loves to share her beautiful photography of the gorgeous area she lives in.

 I Love: Little Cotton Rabbits has superb photography, gorgeous patterns to try and the articles Julie writes are heartfelt and interesting.
 Her knitted animals are simply adorable.